Roasted Bone in Chicken Breasts

 - Olive Oil: You’ll just need a smidge to rub over the breasts.
 It will help the skin to crisp up but not get dry.

 - Salt & Pepper: Simple seasonings make these chicken breasts really versatile so you can use them in all sorts of recipes, from Italian to Mexican.
 If you want to eat them as is for a main course, feel free to add more seasoning.
 Try my all-purpose seasoning blend.
-It’s very versatile but will add a punch of flavor.
+It’s very versatile and will add a punch of flavor.
 A teaspoon of herbes de Provence really glamorizes the chicken, too.

 How To Roast Chicken Breasts